-Google just unveiled a massive update to Gmail, its very popular email client.
-In addition to a new look, Gmail has new features that will impact how you manage your inbox and even the messages you're sending to others.
+Google is always tinkering with Gmail, its very popular email client.
+In the past year, the web version of Gmail has gotten a new loo in addition to several features that impact how you manage your inbox and even the messages you're sending to others.

 Inline Action Buttons

-Easily my favorite addition to Gmail are inline action buttons that pop up on a message in your inbox to give you quick access to frequently used actions.
+Easily my favorite addition to Gmail in the past year, inline action buttons pop up on a message in your inbox to give you quick access to frequently used actions.
 From left to right, the four inline icons let you take a message and archive it, delete it, mark it read or unread or snooze it.
 (More on that item in a moment.)

 These buttons improve on Gmail's old way of handling one-off tasks.
 Before, when I wanted to delete a single message from my inbox, I would have to click on the box to the left of the message, then click again on the delete button.
 The inline delete button lets me take care of that with a single click.
 (The old click-the-box-next-to-a-message trick is still the best way to handle multiple emails at once, though.)

 Expanded Right-Click Menu

 Speaking of quick ways to handle tasks, have you explored Gmail's right-click menu on the desktop lately?
 Back in February, Google started adding options when you right click on a message with your mouse or hold down the Control key as you click with your keyboard.

 In addition to the archive, delete, read/unread and snooze options available as inline actions, the right-click menu now offers quick access to the reply, reply all and forward functions for a message.
 You can also search for additional messages from that sender, apply labels to a message or move it to a different inbox.
 My favorite option in this expanded menu?
 Opening a message in a new window for those times that I want to keep multiple emails visible for my reference.